-So how do you measure adaptability and interest?
+How do you measure adaptability and interest?
 Ask them what they know about your industry.
 The good ones will have done their research.
 Find out if they have any ideas for marketing your particular products or services.
 It will show that they have enough interest to have done some thinking already, and indicate whether they can effectively adapt what they've learned in past roles to your needs.

-What the potential asks you is as important as what you ask them.
+What the candidate asks you is as important as what you ask them.
 Look for questions about the nature of your target market, and a genuine desire to speak to customers, go on sales calls and generally immerse themselves.
 Figuring out the market is the first step to a successful marketing strategy and tactical plan.

+TYPE 4.
 HIRING A ONE-TRICK PONY

-One of the biggest mistakes I've seen companies make is hiring a marketing manager who has succeeded in the past using a particular tool set, and who continues to use it even when it's no longer relevant.
+One of the bigger mistakes that companies make is to hire a marketing manager who has succeeded in the past using a particular tool set, and who continues to use that tool set even when it's no longer relevant.
 If a marketer uses only those tactics that have worked in the past, you're sacrificing your ability to effectively reach your audience.

 Find out about the tools and tactics your candidate has used in the past year to see what they've been learning, what new skills they've acquired and what new technologies they've adopted.
 Marketing is changing dramatically.
 New tools are emerging, and the way your target market connects with you is always evolving.